sxs-collaboration/sxs/docs/api/simulation.md

 # `Simulation` classes

-The `Simulation` classes are the primary interface for accessing simulation data.
+The `Simulation` classes form the primary interface for accessing simulation data.
 They are the top-level objects that contain all the data for a single simulation.
 These classes are designed to be lightweight and to load data only when needed.